dagger/dagger/docs/current_docs/sdk/typescript/index.md

 ---
-slug: /sdk/nodejs
+slug: /sdk/typescript
 ---

-# Dagger Node.js SDK
+# Dagger Typescript SDK

-## What is the Dagger Node.js SDK?
+## What is the Dagger Typescript SDK?

-The Dagger Node.js SDK contains everything you need to develop CI/CD pipelines in Node.js, and run them on any OCI-compatible container runtime.
+The Dagger Typescript SDK contains everything you need to develop CI/CD pipelines in Typescript, and run them on any OCI-compatible container runtime.

-Currently the Node.js SDK consists of:
+Currently the Typescript SDK consists of:

 * A Node.js package
 * This documentation

 ## Who is it for?

-The Dagger Node.js SDK may be a good fit if you are...
+The Dagger Typescript SDK may be a good fit if you are...

-* A front-end or back-end developer wishing your CI pipelines were TypeScript or JavaScript code that you can run locally in seconds, instead of YAML that can only run on a proprietary service.
+* A front-end or back-end developer wishing your CI pipelines were TypeScript code that you can run locally in seconds, instead of YAML that can only run on a proprietary service.
-* A developer who needs CI/CD, and is looking for an excuse to learn TypeScript or JavaScript.
+* A developer who needs CI/CD, and is looking for an excuse to learn TypeScript.
 * Your team's "designated devops person", hoping to replace a pile of artisanal scripts with something more powerful.
 * A platform engineer writing custom TypeScript tooling, with the goal of unifying continuous delivery across organizational silos.

-The Dagger Node.js SDK may *not* be a good fit if you are...
+The Dagger Typescript SDK may *not* be a good fit if you are...

 * A developer who doesn't know TypeScript or JavaScript, and is not interested in learning it.
 * Someone who loves writing YAML all day, thank you very much.